HomeUtilitiesMac

 Best Utilities Apps for Mac (2026)

-Utilities are the quiet apps that make a Mac feel like yours: the browser you live in, the smart home hub on a second screen, the remote that saves you hunting under the couch cushions.
+Utilities are the quiet native apps that make a Mac feel like yours: the browser you live in, the launcher that opens anything from one keystroke, the clipboard history that remembers what you copied two steps ago.
 We pulled together the ones we keep coming back to after months of daily use, with plain notes on what is genuinely free and what is worth paying for.
+Everything named here runs as a real macOS app, not a phone app stretched onto a bigger screen.
 For more across the desktop, browse the wider utilities collection or our full best Mac apps roundup, and if you carry the work in your pocket too, our best utilities apps for iPhone picks up the thread.

 1. Siri